WangRongda/xhttp/README.md

 ```

 The Staticer struct has two field:
-* 'RootPath': Specify path
+* RootPath: Specify path
-* 'ExtraHandler': if this is not nil, the function will be called before get a static source.
+* ExtraHandler: If this is not nil, the function will be called before responsing a static source.

 ```go
 type Staticer struct {